eclipse-thingweb/node-wot/README.md

 ## Documentation

+> [!WARNING]
-> **Warning** ⚒️ We are planning to extend this section and to provide a more detailed documentation.
+> ⚒️ We are planning to extend this section and to provide a more detailed documentation.
 Stay tuned!

 ### The API